 If, on the other hand, you have somewhat more time and want to get a more rounded education in data science, Noble offers you the choice of two certificate programs: the Data Science Certificate and the Data Analytics Certificate.
 Both take over a month to finish.
 Python remains at the core of either program, from its basics, through learning to use the NumPy and pandas libraries, and onto machine learning.
 Both programs also include instruction in SQL and creating dashboards and data visualizations.
 The Data Analytics Certificate’s curriculum also includes an introduction to data science concepts using Excel and appends a module on the data visualization tool Tableau for dessert.

-All Noble Desktop classes include a free retake option and recordings of your classroom sessions that will allow you to refer back to something you failed to understand during the day.
-Noble’s state-of-the-art workbooks and learning materials will be yours to keep at the end of the class.
-All the above classes include a number of 1-to-1 sessions with an experienced mentor.
-(The longer the course, the more sessions included.)
-You can use these meetings however you like, be it for assistance on something technical you learned in class but aren’t sure you’ve fully understood, or you can use them to prepare your job-search materials, including your resume, online profiles (such as LinkedIn) and your all-important portfolio of work that you will exhibit to prospective employers.
+All Noble Desktop classes include a free retake option and recordings of your classroom sessions, allowing you to refer back to something you may not have fully understood during class.
+Noble’s state-of-the-art workbooks and learning materials are yours to keep at the conclusion of the course.
+All classes mentioned also include several 1-on-1 sessions with an experienced mentor (the longer the course, the more sessions provided).
+You can use these meetings however you prefer, whether to clarify technical topics learned in class or to receive guidance preparing job-search materials, including your resume, online profiles (such as LinkedIn), and your essential portfolio to showcase your work to prospective employers.